Legal guide for company directors and CEOs in the Czech Republic

 8. What contractual relationship does the director have with the company?

 A director does not have to be, and in most cases is not, an employee of the company.
 The basic contractual instrument setting out the rights and responsibilities of a director toward the company is an executive service or performance agreement.
 It is not a statutory requirement to have such an agreement in place.
-Where concluded, the agreement must be approved by the company’s general meeting.
+Where concluded, the agreement must be approved by the company’s general meeting to become effective.

-The general rights and duties between a company and a director are governed by the provisions of the Civil Code governing an order (“příkaz”), unless implied otherwise by an executive service or performance agreement, where concluded, and the Act on Business Corporations.
+The general rights and duties between a company and a director are governed by the provisions of the Civil Code governing a mandate (“příkaz”), unless implied otherwise by an executive service or performance agreement, where concluded, and the Act on Business Corporations.

 As regards remuneration, unless agreed otherwise in the executive service agreement it is presumed that the exercise of the office is free of charge.
 Any payment by the company to a director that is not specified by law, the internal rules of the company, or explicitly stated in a performance agreement concluded between the director and the company and approved by the general meeting can only be made with the general meeting’s approval.